vuejs/eslint-config-typescript/README.md

 other parts of `create-vue` setups, such as `eslint-plugin-vue` being extended in the same resulting config.

+> [!NOTE]
-> Note: the current version doesn't support the legacy `.eslintrc*` configuraion format.
+> The current version doesn't support the legacy `.eslintrc*` configuraion format.
 For that you need to use version 9 or earlier.
 See the [corresponding README](https://www.npmjs.com/package/@vue/eslint-config-typescript/v/legacy-eslintrc) for more usage instructions.

 ## Installation